Home Hands-on DDD and Event Sourcing [1/6] - Project's overview

 A quick overview of this project

-Moving from one architectural approach to another needs a good plan and complete awareness of the complexity of maintaining and scaling your application.
+It’s also worth mentioning that this move started to introduce a lot of accidental complexity, so I had to cut or replan things to keep them simple.
+However, increasing complexity is inevitable due to the need to handle new needs.
+Moving from one architectural approach to another requires a clear plan and a thorough understanding of the complexity of maintaining and scaling your application.
 I advocate that architecture evolves as needed and not for mere deliberate choice.
 A decentralized design requires more mechanisms to handle the load, connect boundaries, and revert transactions when needed.

 If you are already well versed in Domain-driven Design or Event Sourcing and are more interested in checking how to implement Event Sourcing using Marten, you likely jump straight to Part 4.

-Project’s Architecture
+Project’s Detailed Architecture

 The project’s architecture is straightforward.
 I kept the number of projects as small as possible, so each microservice repeats a vertically sliced structure with everything it needs to keep API, Application, Domain, and Infrastructure well placed.
 At the same time, the Presentation is held by the SPA alone.